2026 SIGIR Workshop on eCommerce

-The special theme of this year's workshop is From Research to Product: Challenges, Lessons, and Opportunities in eCommerce Search and Recommendations
+The special theme of this year's workshop is User Interaction and Experience: Agentic-driven Trends

 Overview